BAMWelDX/weldx/doc/install.rst

 .. code::

-   conda create -n weldx -c conda-forge weldx
+   conda create -n weldx -c conda-forge weldx weldx_widgets

 The package is also available on pypi and can be installed via *pip*:

 .. code::

-   pip install weldx
+   pip install weldx weldx-widgets

 As weldx currently depends on the package ``bottleneck``, which contains C/C++ code, you will need a working C/C++ compiler.
 The conda package